-Purchasing life insurance is an essential part of financial planning and providing peace of mind for your loved ones.
+For many families, purchasing life insurance is an essential part of financial planning and providing peace of mind for their loved ones.
 However, once you turn 50, you may find that your life insurance needs are much different than when you were younger.
-You may no longer have young children to support and you have likely paid off a significant portion of your debts.
+You may no longer have young children to support and you may have paid off a significant portion of your debts.

 Best life insurance companies for people over 50

-When reviewing your current insurance needs, you may find that another life insurance company or policy type is better suited for people over age 50.
-You may consider switching your life insurance policy from term life to final expense, for example, if you are worried about age caps and maintaining your policy.
-Final expense insurance may also be a worthwhile option if your debts are paid off and you feel that your assets are a sufficient legacy for your loved ones.
+When reviewing your current insurance needs, you may find that another life insurance company or policy type is better suited for consumers age 50 and above.
+You may consider switching your life insurance policy from a term life insurance policy to a final expense whole life insurance plan, for example, if you are worried about age caps and maintaining your policy.
+Final expense insurance may also be a worthwhile option if your debts are paid off and you feel that your current assets are a sufficient legacy for your loved ones.

-Based on financial stability, policy type availability and customer satisfaction ratings, we have evaluated several insurance providers to determine the best life insurance company for people over age 50.
-Although the best life insurance company for you will depend on your specific needs, the following providers are a great place to start your search if you are currently reviewing your life insurance needs:
+Based on financial stability, policy type availability and customer satisfaction ratings, Bankrate’s insurance editorial team evaluated several insurance carriers to determine the best life insurance company for people aged 50 and older.
+Although the best life insurance company for you will depend on your specific needs, the following carriers may be a great place to start your search if you are currently reviewing your life insurance needs:

 |Company||Financial strength rating (AM Best)|